storacha/specs/w3-access.md

 #### Authorization Level

 The `nb.att` field MUST be an array of objects.
-Each object in `nb.att` field MUST have `can` field set to requested ability.
+Each object in `nb.att` field MUST have the `can` field set to the requested ability.
 All requested abilities SHOULD be for the same resource [space].

 ## Usage Patterns

 ### Access across multiple devices

-Alice installs `w3up` program and runs it the first time.
-Program asks what email address to use for the [account].
+Alice installs the `w3up` program and runs it the first time.
+The program asks what email address to use for the [account].
 Alice types `alice@web.mail`.
-Program derives `did:mailto:web.mail:alice` [DID] and requests authorization from it.
-Program invokes [access claim] capability and discovers that [account] has no [space] so it creates a new keypair and a corresponding space `did:key:zAliceSpace`, provisions it and after confirmation from Alice sets up space recovery by delegating full authority to Alice's [account]:
+The program derives a `did:mailto:web.mail:alice` [DID] and requests authorization from it.
+Next the program invokes an [access claim] capability and discovers that the [account] has no [space] so it creates a new keypair and a corresponding space `did:key:zAliceSpace`, provisions it and after confirmation from Alice sets up space recovery by delegating full authority to Alice's [account]:

 ```json
 {